Australian election on Saturday: What you need to know

 ECONOMY

-* Challenges ahead for the winner include inflation, which at two-decade highs and picking up pace, interest rates that have just started rising for the first time in more than 11 years, while pandemic spending portends massive budget deficits in the years ahead. read more
+* Challenges ahead for the winner include inflation, which at two-decade highs and picking up pace, interest rates that have just started rising for the first time in more than 11 years, while pandemic spending portends massive budget deficits in the years ahead.
+Fortunately, unemployment is its lowest in almost 50 years, and global prices for Australian commodities are sky-high. read more

 CLIMATE